 Policy 6.1.7: Lee County will preserve the historic village character of the commercial sector of Boca Grande through site and design regulation by adhering to the criteria of the Design Guidelines Manual for the Boca Grande Historic District in Lee County Florida.
-Lee County will support efforts of the Boca Grande community to modify site and design regulation within the Boca Grande Historic District of formula fast food restaurants and other similar franchise operations, formula to include commercial signage; and other design components or uses that are not in keeping with the historic elements of the existing community character on Gasparilla Island.
+Lee County will support efforts of the Boca Grande community to modify site and design regulation within the Boca Grande Historic District of formula fast food restaurants and other similar franchise operations, formula to the section of the Boca Grande community to modify site and the section of the Boca Grande County florida.